 - The first time you connect the camera to your Macintosh with the USB cable, an error message may appear on your computer.
-If this happens, disconnect and then reconnect the USB cable. - Charging continues even if the camera is turned on.

-6. Double-click the camera's drive icon.

-7. Drag the "DCIM" folder to the folder to which you want to copy it.
+If this happens, disconnect and then reconnect the USB cable. - Charging continues even if the camera is turned on (page 19). - 6.
+Double-click the camera's drive icon. - 7.
+Drag the "DCIM" folder to the folder to which you want to copy it.

 - 8. After the copy operation is complete, drag the drive icon to Trash. - On the camera, press [ON/OFF] (Power) to turn off the camera.
-After checking to make sure that the back lamp is unlit or lit red, disconnect the USB cable. - To view copied images - 1.
+After making sure that the green back lamp is unlit, disconnect the camera from the computer. - To view copied images - 1.
 Double-click the camera's drive icon. - 2.
 Double-click the "DCIM" folder to open it. - 3.
 Double-click the folder that contains the images you want to view. - 4.
-Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 100. - An image that was rotated on the camera will be displayed on your Macintosh screen in its original (unrotated) orientation.
+Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 101. - An image that was rotated on the camera will be displayed on your Macintosh screen in its original (unrotated) orientation.